K0stov/russian-gzdoom/README.md

 ## Instructions:

-1. Download the latest release version of [*russian.pk3*](https://github.com/SashaTheRed/gzdoom-russian-translation/releases) and load it in GZDoom
+1. Download the latest release version of [*russian.pk3*](https://github.com/SashaTheRed/gzdoom-russian-translation/releases), place it in the GZDoom folder and load it ingame
 	- If you wish the file to load automatically when launching GZDoom, find the following section in the file *gzdoom-\<user\>.ini*:
 ```
 [Global.Autoload]
 ```
 Copy and paste this line underneath the above section:
 ```
-Path=*path to folder with file*\russian.pk3
+Path=russian.pk3
 ```
 2. After loading, GZDoom should be set to use Russian by default if it is the system language—if not, select it under Options → Language → Русский (RU)